 Mastering the bar

-Ellie says: “Wakeboarding can be a bit scary at first, but once you’ve got the basics the rest follows quite easily.
+Ellie says: “Learning to wakeboard can be a bit scary at first, but once you’ve got the basics the rest follows quite easily.
 For my first lesson, I put my red impact/buoyancy jacket on and walked down to the pontoon.
 Here, the instructors gave me a land-based lesson, explaining what to do once in the water.
 Then I put on the wakeboard, slipped into the water and swam towards the boat and the ‘bar’.
 The bar is a pole that sticks out from the side of the boat, you hold onto the bar for stability and hopefully to keep you upright for longer.

 Once I was settled and ready, the boat started up and off we went, but pretty much straightway I fell flat on my face!
-The instructors are very patient and after a few pointers I gave it another go, which also ended up with me face first in the water.
+The instructors are very patient (especially with a wakeboarding beginner!) and after a few pointers I gave it another go, which also ended up with me face first in the water.
 A few more pointers and third time I was up and riding, whooping with happiness and a massive smile on my face.
 The adrenaline rush from mastering the bar was amazing”.